-At the end of each semester we check your academic progress to make sure you're meeting the requirements of your course.
+It's important to track your academic progress and make sure you're meeting the requirements of your course.

 If you’re a research student, you will complete an annual progress review to make sure you’re on track to meet your degree requirements.

-If you don't agree with a decision about your academic progress, you can make an appeal.
+If you don't agree with a decision about your grade, you can make an appeal.

-If you’re an international student and are not meeting your course requirements, the University is required to notify the Department of Immigration and Border Protection.
-If you’re worried about your academic progress, contact our international compliance officers.
+If you’re an international student and are not meeting your course requirements, the University is required to notify the Department of Home Affairs.

 If you fail a unit of study, you need to repeat it at the earliest opportunity.